-- Both Kangchenjunga basecamps: Ramze and Pang Pema
+- Visit both Kangchenjunga basecamps in Nepal: Ramze and Pang Pema

-- Walking in a remote wilderness area of the Nepal Himalaya
+- Trekking in a remote wilderness area of the Nepal Himalaya

 - Spectacular views of Makalu, Chamlang, Everest and Kangchenjunga